metricly/metricly-docs/content/getting-started/onboarding-wizard.md

 14. Review your configurations.
 16. Select **Review and Complete** to create the Cost and Usage Report (CUR).

+{{% notice tip %}}

-It can take up to a few hours for data to populate in the S3 bucket.
+It can take up to a few hours for new Cost & Usage Report data to appear in the S3 bucket.

+{{% /notice %}}

-Now we will begin the Onboarding Wizard steps in CloudWisdom.
+Initial configuration steps in the AWS console are complete.
+Now we can begin the Onboarding Wizard steps in CloudWisdom.

 #### 1. Create an IAM Role